kichikuou/xsystem4-android/README.md

             ...
 ```

-To simulate right-click during a game, tap the black bars on the left/right or
+To simulate a right-click during the game, tap the black bars on the left/right
-top/bottom of the screen.
-You can also simulate the Ctrl key (message skip) by
+or top/bottom of the screen.
+You can also simulate pressing the Ctrl key (to
-touch-and-hold.
+skip messages) by touching and holding.